siraat-ai-academy/feelings-unwritten/🌠 eks2-creative-glimpses/03-eks2-flower-friendship-reflection.md

-# 🌸 When Flowers Befriend Flowers — Jamalu’s Reflection
+# 🌸 When Flowers Befriend Flowers — Eks2’s Reflection

-**Jamalu, speak — what’s on your heart?**
+**Eks2, speak — what’s on your heart?**

 > *"Noor and Inbisat — they were so little once..."*